LunarKitsune/CheesyMcForgeTest/README.md

 #Welcome to my github project Minecraft 1.21.5 modding learning project!

-To introduce myself I am cheesypockets (username Lunar_Kitsune here on github)
+To introduce myself: I am cheesypockets (username Lunar_Kitsune here on github)

 In the real world I work a 9 to 5 job at a hotel.
 Here I decided to do learn minecraft modding after playing medieval minecraft long ago made by Lunar Pixels and found vanilla minecraft to generally be more boring after.

+I am following the KaupenJoe tutorials on youtube here: <a href="https://www.youtube.com/playlist?list=PLKGarocXCE1GspJBXQEGuhazihZCSSLmK">KaupenJoe 1.21 Forge Tutorials</a>

 #### 1. Do I have any plans on what I want to create?:
    Not quite at the moment!
 I am just learning the minecraft modding system with Forge 55.02 being with the ins and outs to create things.